IBM/marked-it/docs/run.md

 # How do I run marked-it-cli?

 As of version 2.0.0, `marked-it-cli` uses [markdown-it](https://github.com/markdown-it/markdown-it) as the core dependency.
-Previous versions of `marked-it-cli` used [marked](https://github.com/markedjs/marked) as the core dependency, but after version 0.25.1 you have the option of using either.
+Previous versions of `marked-it-cli` used [marked](https://github.com/markedjs/marked) as the core dependency, but after version 0.25.1 you have the option of using either dependency.

 ## Before you begin

+If you are using version 2.0.0 or later, you do not need to set the version environment variable.
+By default, the environment variable is set to `VERSION=2`.

-If you want to use a previous version of marked-it, you can control which core dependency you use by setting the `VERSION` environment variable before you run `marked-it-cli`.
-However, core dependency selection is available only in `marked-it-cli` 0.25.1 and later.
-Previous versions of `marked-it-cli` support only `marked`.
+However, if you haven't upgraded to the latest and want to use a previous version of marked-it, you can control which core dependency you use by setting the `VERSION` environment variable before you run `marked-it-cli`.
+By default, the environment variable is set to `VERSION=1`for versions prior to version 2.0.0.

 - `VERSION=2` sets `markdown-it`
 - `VERSION=1` sets `marked`